menga

 I like texting, taking photos and making videos

 These are the 3 things I like best about the smartphone.
-I use the Textra app for my texts (it's amazing.)
+I use the Textra app for my texts (it's amazing).
 It's easy to make high quality videos.
 Where photos are concerned, I really like that I can geotag them.

 Before the smartphone, I had been searching for a point-and-shoot digital camera that had GPS specifically to geotag photos.
-I never bought one because they were way too expensive, and they still are.
+I never bought one because they were way too expensive and still are.
 For whatever stupid reason, getting a point-and-shoot camera with geotagging is a big ask.
 On the phone however, it's built right in.

 Granted, a camera like a Canon PowerShot or a Panasonic LUMIX takes far superior photos when compared to a phone... but the phone makes geotagging, storing and sharing of photos stupidly easy.